mrrorinc/unified-architecture-for-JavaScript-applications/README.md

 There are many ways to arhitect an appliation as well as to implement a feature in particular.
-It is important that as a team we decide on particular structures and patterns to unify and standardize development across teams. in an effort to improve:
+It is important that as a team we decide on particular structures and patterns to unify and standardize development across teams.
+In an effort to improve:

 - efficiency and productivity team wide
 - product and team scalability